cnuernber/streams/README.md

 # Streams

-Simple programmatic model for infinite creating streams of primitive doubles and doing arithmetic operations on them.
+Simple programmatic model for infinite streams of numbers or objects primitive and doing arithmetic operations (in double space) on them.
 Provides basic structure for monte-carlo simulations.

 Use fastmath/random for distributions and the transducers in kixi.stats.core for